As full-time global travellers, one of the biggest issues we have always faced is finding the ideal travel shoes.

 Quick answer: yes!

-Based on our joint experience with both the Monsoon and the Canyon range, I can say I would wholeheartedly recommend these to other travellers like ourselves.
+Based on our joint experience with Sunset, Monsoon, Jungle, Canyon, Lava, and Geyser ranges, I can say I would wholeheartedly recommend these to other travellers like ourselves.

-They hold up incredibly well across all kinds of environments and really are an awesome all round travel shoe.
+Their shoes hold up well across all kinds of environments and really are an awesome all round travel shoe.